77 Power Pilferers Netted Across MEPCO Region - UrduPoint

 77 Power Pilferers Netted Across MEPCO Region

-The task force teams have raided various places, registered 36 new cases and caught four power pilferers
+The task force teams raided various places and got registered 27 new cases and caught three power pilferers red handed.

 APP/sak